World-class research. Ultimate impact.

 Indexed in: Google Scholar, DOAJ, CrossRef, CLOCKSS

-Waste Management in Agroecosystems welcomes submissions of the following article types: Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Waste Management in Agroecosystems welcomes submissions of the following article types: Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Waste Management in Agroecosystems, where they are peer-reviewed by the Associate and Review Editors of the specialty section.